Indiana Panfish Fishing

 Panfish Fishing Lakes In Indiana

 Pick a lake, any lake.
 Virtually all have one or more species of panfish.
-The more consistent schools tend to come from major lakes including Brookville Lake, Cagles Mill Lake, Cecil M Hardin Lake, Dogwood Lake, Eagle Creek Reservoir, Geist Reservoir, James Lake, Lake Freeman, Lake Maxinkuckee, Lake Michigan, Lake Wawasee, Mississinewa Reservoir, Monroe Lake, Morse Reservoir, Patoka Lake, Prairie Creek Reservoir, Salamonie Lake and Turtle Creek Reservoir.
+The more consistent schools tend to come from major lakes including Barbee Lake, Big Long Lake, Big Turkey Lake, Brookville Lake, Cagles Mill Lake, Cecil M Harden Lake, Dewart Lake, Dogwood Lake, Eagle Creek Reservoir, Geist Lake, Griffy Lake, Hardy Lake, Irish Lake, J Edward Roush Lake, James Lake, Jimmerson Lake, Kuhn Lake, Lake Freeman, Lake Lemon, Lake Manitou, Lake Maxinkuckee, Lake Michigan, Lake Papakeechie, Lake Wawasee, Mississinewa Reservoir, Monroe Lake, Morse Reservoir, Nyona Lake, Patoka Lake, Pine Lake, Prairie Creek Reservoir, Salamonie Lake, Syracuse Lake, Tippecanoe Lake, Turtle Creek Reservoir, Waubee Lake, Webster Lake, Witmer Lake and Worster Lake.

 The list of panfish is comprised of many fishes each called by a variety of names.
 The bluegill tops the list and is the most common.